The Great Lakes faces a critical choice. Should the region become a thruway for shipping tar sands crude oil via ship?

 Shipping this form of crude oil could be disastrous for the Great Lakes because:

 - The thick, heavy crude sinks rather than floats.
-This makes it extremely hard to remove from the water after a spill.
+This makes it extremely difficult to remove from the water after a spill.

 - Serious gaps exist in the region’s oil-spill prevention and response policies.